Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

   myScene.addChild(myCoolSprite)
 ```

-> Note: Assume in this example that the `myScene` object is an instance of `SKScene` created outside of the code snippet shown.
+> Note: For the example above, assume that the `myScene` object is an instance of `SKScene` previously declared outside of the code snippet shown.

 #### Game loop (timing & frames)